tomwalton78/tomwalton78.github.io/about.md

 ---

 I'm currently working as a Software Engineer for Amazon, based in London, UK.
 I mostly work with Java, AWS and React day to day, so expect to see some posts related to those topics.
 But also any other software engineering insights, ideas and practices I find interesting.

+All opinions expressed on this site are my own, and do not represent those of my employer.